Superconformal simple type and Witten's conjecture: Introduction

 \section{Introduction}

 For a closed four-manifold $X$ we will use the characteristic numbers,

 where $e(X)$ and $\si(X)$ are the Euler characteristic and signature of $X$.
 We call a four-manifold {\em standard\/} if it is closed, connected, oriented, and smooth with $b^+(X)\ge 3$ and odd and $b^1(X)=0$.
-For a standard four-manifold, the Seiberg-Witten invariants define a function, $\SW_X:\Spinc(X)\to\ZZ$, on the set of $\spinc$ structures on $X$.
-The {\em Seiberg-Witten basic classes\/} of $X$, $B(X)$, are the image under $c_1:\Spinc(X)\to H^2(X;\ZZ)$ of the support of $\SW_X$.
-The manifold $X$ has {\em Seiberg-Witten simple type\/} if $K^2=c_1^2(X)$ for all $K\in B(X)$.
-Further definitions of and notations for the Donaldson and Seiberg-Witten invariants appear in \S \ref{subsec:SWDefn} and \S \ref{subsec:DonDefn}.
+For a standard four-manifold, the Seiberg--Witten invariants define a function, $\SW_X:\Spinc(X)\to\ZZ$, on the set of $\spinc$ structures on $X$.
+The {\em Seiberg--Witten basic classes\/}, $B(X)$, are the image under $c_1:\Spinc(X)\to H^2(X;\ZZ)$ of the support of $\SW_X$.
+The manifold $X$ has {\em Seiberg--Witten simple type\/} if $K^2=c_1^2(X)$ for all $K\in B(X)$.
+Further definitions of and notations for the Donaldson and Seiberg--Witten invariants appear in \S \ref{subsec:SWDefn} and \S \ref{subsec:DonDefn}.

 \begin{conj}[Witten's conjecture] Let $X$ be a standard four-manifold.
-If $X$ has Seiberg-Witten simple type, then $X$ has Kronheimer-Mrowka simple type, the Seiberg-Witten and Kronheimer-Mrowka basic classes coincide, and for any $w\in H^2(X;\ZZ)$ and $h\in H_2(X;\RR)$ the Donaldson invariants satisfy
+If $X$ has Seiberg--Witten simple type, then $X$ has Kronheimer--Mrowka simple type, the Seiberg--Witten and Kronheimer--Mrowka basic classes coincide, and for any $w\in H^2(X;\ZZ)$ and $h\in H_2(X;\RR)$ the Donaldson invariants satisfy

 \end{conj}